Google Assistant

 Interaction

 In August 2018, Google added bilingual capabilities to the Google Assistant for existing supported languages on devices.
-Recent reports say that it may support multilingual support by setting a third default language on Android Phone.[74]
+Recent reports say that it may support multilingual support by setting a third default language on Android Phone.[74]arrow-up-right

-In April 2019, the most popular audio games in the Assistant; Crystal Ball and Lucky Trivia have had the biggest voice changes in the application's history.
+In April 2019, the most popular audio gamesarrow-up-right in the Assistant; Crystal Ball and Lucky Trivia have had the biggest voice changes in the application's history.
 The voice in the assistant has been able to add expression to the games.
 For instance, in the Crystal Ball game the voice would speak slow and soft during the intro and before the answer is revealed to make the game more excitable and in the Lucky Trivia game the voice would become excitable like a game show host.
 In the British accent voice of Crystal Ball, the voice would say the word 'probably' in a downwards slide like she's not too sure.
 The games used the text to speech voice which makes the voice more robotic.
 In May 2019 however, it turned out to be a bug in the speech API that caused the games to lose the studio quality voices.
 These audio games were fixed on May 20th 2019.

 Google Duplex